arctelix/.dotsys/README.md

 2) Install dotsys as per the instructions above

-3) When prompted enter the name for a new repo or an existing GitHub repo confining dotfiles:
+3) When prompted, enter a new repo or an existing repo in the format:

     github_user_name/repo_name

 4) Dotsys will ask if you want to search for existing topics and dotfiles on your system and add them to the dotsys repo automagically!

-From now on when you make changes to your system, use dotsys to make the changes and you will never have to do it again!
+From now on, when you make changes to your system, use dotsys and you will never have to do it again!